Home HSE Articles Point of Operation Safeguarding Requirements You Should Follow

 In some cases, it may be impossible to lubricate machines without removing guards.
 As long as you have a trained operator and a safe place to work, you can continue using your machine.
 Remember to follow all other point-of-operation safeguarding requirements, including those related to routine maintenance.

-The following are some of the machines which usually require point of operation guarding:
+The following are some of the machines that usually require point-of-operation guarding:

 • Guillotine cutters